tony-aw/tinycodet/README.md

 want it to be case insensitive.
 Or perhaps one wants to use fixed expressions, or something else.

-The `tinyoperators` package provides options for these cases.
+The `tinyoperations` package provides options for these cases.
 To use more refined pattern definition, simply replace the argument/right-hand-side expression `p` in the relevant operators with a call from the `s_pattern()` function.